typelevel/jawn/README.md

 character encodings I imagine something like Jackson or Gson will work better.

 The library is still very immature so I'm sure there are some bugs.
-There aren't even any formal tests yet!
-(Test-driven development?
-What?)
 No liability or warranty is implied or granted.
 This project was initially intended as a proof-of-concept for the underlying design.

 ### Copyright and License

 All code is available to you under the MIT license, available at http://opensource.org/licenses/mit-license.php.

-Copyright Erik Osheim, 2012-2013.
+Copyright Erik Osheim, 2012-2014.